 Case studies are a powerful way to prove that your products or services work, showcase your expertise, and build trust with potential customers.

-It’s a way to transition away from just “telling” your customer and instead start “showing” them through examples.
+It’s a way to transition away from just “telling” your customers and instead start “showing” them through examples.
 There’s a reason the old copywriting maxim goes, “Show, don’t tell.”

 Consumers’ trust in companies to tell the truth in advertising materials is lower than ever.
 In 2020, only 14% of consumers said they trust advertising to be honest about a product or service.